PGRacingDriverless/driverless/README.md

 # Troubleshooting
 ## Run GUI apps in Docker on the Windows Subsystem for Linux
 ### Error
-The following message is displayed when trying to run GUI applications in Docker on Windows with WSL2:
+The following message is displayed when trying to run a GUI application in a Docker container on a Windows platform with WSL2:
 ```
 Unable to init server: Could not connect: Connection refused
 Gtk-WARNING **: HH:MM:SS.ccc: cannot open display